hello-robot/stretch_ai/README.md

 Then, first try these apps to make sure connections are working properly:

 - [Keyboard Teleop](#keyboard-teleop) - Teleoperate the robot with the keyboard.
-- [Test Timing](#test-timing) - Test the timing of the robot's control loop over the network.
 - [Print Joint States](#print-joint-states) - Print the joint states of the robot.
 - [View Images](#visualization-and-streaming-video) - View images from the robot's cameras.
 - [Show Point Cloud](#show-point-cloud) - Show a joint point cloud from the end effector and head cameras.